ananyacleetus/CS467-Project1/README.md

 This template uses the snowpack build system (https://www.snowpack.dev/).

 1. Ensure NodeJS is installed.
-Go here to install: https://nodejs.org/en/ (recommended: the LTS version).
+Go here to install: https://nodejs.org/en/ (recommended: version 15).
 2. In a terminal, `npm install`.
 If you get an ERESOLVE error with the dependency tree, run `npm install --legacy-peer-deps`
 3. In a terminal, `npm run babel`.
 4. In a terminal, `npm start`.
 This starts a local server that serves up the contents of the `public` folder, and the js